Kenya Moore Shares If She’ll Get Back Together With Estranged Husband Marc Daly

 “I’m just taking one step at a time,” Moore said.
 “We have a lot of work to do and whether or not our marriage survives and everything, it’s only God that knows that.”

 Daly and Moore secretly married in St. Lucia back in 2017.
 That following year, they welcomed Brooklyn, making Moore a first-time mom.
 Once she had Brooklyn, Moore stepped down from RHOA to focus on her family.
 Since she’s been back, however, several of her castmates have questioned the validity of her marriage.
-Her current enemies, Porsha Williams and NeNe Leakes commented on the show how Moore’s personality is vastly different when she’s around her spouse.
+Her current enemies, Porsha Williams and NeNe Leakes, commented on how Moore’s personality is vastly different when she’s around her spouse.
 Leakes has also accused Moore of not being legally married to Daly, which Moore denied at the show’s virtual reunion.
 During the special, Moore showed her marriage certificate to the audience to end the rumor for good.